Cmatrix1/drf-turbo-uploader-project/README.md

 ## Python Client
-Here's a sample Python client for this library that shows you how to upload a file in chunks. 🚀
+Here's a sample Python client for this Project that shows you how to upload a file in chunks. 🚀
 ```python

 import requests